helenclx/leilukin-site/src/projects/videogamemods/kotor2.md

 {{ modEntry({
     title: "PartySwap",
     bannerFile: "kotor2mods/PartySwap.avif",
     desc: "Allows you to recruit both Handmaiden and Disciple in the same playthrough regardless of the player character's gender.
 Mod originally created by DarthTyren.
-I have [taken over the management and development of this mod](/shrines/starwarskotor/articles/partyswap-management-takeover) since July 2023 due to DarthTyren's departure from the KotOR modding scene.",
+I have <a href='/shrines/starwarskotor/articles/partyswap-management-takeover'>taken over the management and development of this mod</a> since July 2023 due to DarthTyren's departure from the KotOR modding scene.",
     downloads: [
         {
             site: "Deadly Stream",